Doing What’s Best for Kids

 Three different groups make up the Student Advisory Councils: Grade 7-12 students, Grade 4-6 students, and Indigenous students in Junior High and High School.
 Every school in the Division has student representation.
 Topics range from mental health, diversity and inclusion, to feedback about the format.
 Students met twice virtually this school year and were happy to be able to meet in-person for the last gathering of the year on May 11, 2022.

-During the 2020-21 School year Student Advisory Committees were able to meet virtually three times to discuss questions presented by the board who were seeking input from students on a variety of topics.
-Mental Health was a topic that was on everyone’s mind during the Pandemic, and students were able to provide information about how they were strengthening their mental health, along with the successes they were having with their learning.
-Trustees also wanted to find out what challenges students were facing and anything they felt their schools were lacking by way of resources.
+During the 2020-21 school year, Student Advisory Committees met virtually to discuss questions presented by the board, which sought input from students on various topics.
+Mental Health was a topic on everyone’s mind during the Pandemic, and students could provide information about how they were strengthening their mental health and the successes they were having with their learning.
+Trustees also wanted to find out what challenges students were facing and anything they felt their schools lacked resources.

 The second day focused on modes of learning for students finding out their preferences and reasons for those preferences.
 Also important was finding out if students had the tech they needed to be successful.
 Their final request on Day 2 was around curriculum and what the students hoped the new curriculum would contain.
 Indigenous Education, financial literacy, Mental Health literacy and career options were just a few topics they were hoping would be a part of the new curriculum.